bbauska/UC-Davis-JS-Basics/readme.md

   alt="." />
 </p>

-And then assign a value to it whereas if I do it up here, it\'s a little bit less expensive, because now I\'m just updating the value of pagetop.
+And then assign a value to it whereas if I do it up here, it&apos;s a little bit less expensive, because now I&apos;m just updating the value of pagetop.
-I create the variable once and then update it as I scroll down the page, it\'s not a big difference, you\'re not going to notice a huge difference in this example.
-But it\'s sort of important to mention because when we talk about creating events that are about scrolling the page, we need to be careful about what we\'re asking JavaScript to do.
+I create the variable once and then update it as I scroll down the page, it&apos;s not a big difference, you&apos;re not going to notice a huge difference in this example.
+But it&apos;s sort of important to mention because when we talk about creating events that are about scrolling the page, we need to be careful about what we&apos;re asking JavaScript to do.
 Because you can get your page can get bogged down really quickly keeping track of all the scroll events that are happening.
-And there are some techniques you can use to, to sort of mitigate the effects of that and we\'ll look at some of those later in this course.
+And there are some techniques you can use to, to sort of mitigate the effects of that and we&apos;ll look at some of those later in this course.

 Okay, but for right now all I want you to be really aware of is that we can capture the scrolling the window.
-In this way that\'s very effective here and scroll back up to the top and refresh Scroll down, you\'ll see it\'s capturing this numbers, so this is an effective way of doing it.
+In this way that&apos;s very effective here and scroll back up to the top and refresh Scroll down, you&apos;ll see it&apos;s capturing this numbers, so this is an effective way of doing it.

-One last thing I want to mention while we\'re here about the scroll event is notice it doesn\'t capture every single pixel.
-If I scroll slowly enough, capture a lot of them but you can see I\'ve missed a few of them in there.
-If I scroll really fast, it will skip lots of them more frequently, so that\'s another thing to pay attention to.
-If you\'re looking for a very specific pixel, it\'s harder to get with the scroll event.
+One last thing I want to mention while we&apos;re here about the scroll event is notice it doesn&apos;t capture every single pixel.
+If I scroll slowly enough, capture a lot of them but you can see I&apos;ve missed a few of them in there.
+If I scroll really fast, it will skip lots of them more frequently, so that&apos;s another thing to pay attention to.
+If you&apos;re looking for a very specific pixel, it&apos;s harder to get with the scroll event.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->